shadmsft/boot-camp-waf-opex/README.md

     az monitor log-analytics workspace show -g rg-opex --workspace-name la-ws-opex --query customerId

     az monitor log-analytics workspace get-shared-keys -g rg-opex --workspace-name la-ws-opex
 1. Deploy a Linux VM to Azure in the Cloud Shell.
 You should be prompted to create a password.
+After it is created assign a managed identity.
     ```cli
     az vm create \
     --resource-group rg-opex \